Butebo District

 Butebo District is a district in the Eastern Region of Uganda.
 Like most other Ugandan districts, it is named after its chief town, Butebo, where the district headquarters are located.

 Location

 Butebo District is bordered to the north by (from west to east) Ngora District, Kumi District and Bukedea District.
 Mbale District lies to the east, Budaka District lies to the south and Pallisa District lies to the west.
 The location of the district headquarters at Butebo are located approximately 51 km, by road, northwest of the city of Mbale, the largest city in Eastern Uganda.

+Butebo District has one subcounty with over 17 sub counties. the sub county is called butebu and it has the sub counties as follow: